 Each season, Two River Theater produces a 75-90 minute adaptation of a Shakespeare play—directed and designed by theater professionals, and performed and supported backstage by high school students.
 Student participants are selected through auditions and interviews, and rehearsals take place over a 2-3 month period.
 Performances are open not only to the public; four school-time shows engage students as young as 4th grade, often serving as their introduction to Shakespeare.
-Since 2013, over 200 students from 35 schools have participated in ten Little Shakes productions, performing for thousands of audience members as young as 9 years old.
+Since 2013, over 220 students from 36 schools have participated in eleven Little Shakes productions, performing for thousands of audience members as young as 9 years old.

 WHAT TO DO: (all steps are required)

-- Read through the Little Shakes: LLL Rehearsal and Performance Schedule and make sure that you are available to commit to this production.
-Make note of all rehearsal conflicts you already know of and bring them with you to your in-person readings.
+- Read through the Little Shakes: The Tempest Rehearsal and Performance Schedule and make sure that you are available to commit to this production.
+Make note of all rehearsal conflicts that you already know, and you’ll include them in your audition form.

 BACKSTAGE OPPORTUNITIES